-Data Processors are considered to be Data Controllers too and, as such, are bound by the above obligations and responsibilities.
+Data Processors are bound by the above obligations and responsibilities too.

-The Data Collector and Data Processor — collectively the Data Controllers — must maintain oversight of any Personally Identifiable Information (i.e. data) they store, have access to or have shared with others.
+Data Controllers must maintain oversight of any Personally Identifiable Information (i.e. data) they store, have access to or have shared with others.

-Both Collector and Processor are liable to be fined if either (or any party) is in breach of GDPR.
+Both Data Controller and the Data Processor are liable to be fined if either (or any party) is in breach of GDPR.

 So what does all this mean?

 GDPR affects website owners, site admins, data storage service providers, web server admins, web server owners, content delivery networks and any other person or entity that collects, stores, controls or processes PII data.

 When someone visits a website a huge array of data is logged.
 Most website admins and business owners are oblivious to the data collected.